mikekestemont/ghent1516/README.md

 To be added.

 ## Installation instructions
+In this section, we will guide through every phase of seeting up everything for the course.

+1. Download course materials
-The entire repository should be downloaded by clicking on the "download ZIP" button in the right column on this page.
+This series of workshops consists of a series of chapters in the form of so-called "notebooks".
+These materials should be downloaded by clicking on the "download ZIP" button in the right column on this page.
 Unzip the file and save it somewhere on your computer.
 Below, we will assume that you unzipped this file on your desktop.

+2. Install Python 3
-Please install the Anaconda distribution of Python, which is a package which comes with a lot of scientific functionality.
+Please install the Anaconda distribution of Python, which is a package which comes with most of the functionality etc. which you will need for these workshops.
 Direct your browser to [http://continuum.io/downloads#py34](http://continuum.io/downloads#py34) and download the graphical installer.
 Double-click the downloaded file and install the Python distribution **system-wide**.
+Make sure that you download Python 3.

 Once installed, open a terminal (on Linux or Mac OS X) or a command prompt (on Windows) and first `cd` to the directory in which you saved the tutorial.
 For Mac OS X users: